 James Ford – In 1881, the house was occupied by James Ford, aged 22, a groom from Thornbury and his wife, Esther, aged 21 from Lydney.
 Read more about James and Esther

 By 1885 the Special Drainage District Rate book shows that the house was empty again.
 The 1887 Rate Book shows the house was occupied by ‘Mrs Hughes’.
 In the rate book of 1890 the house is again shown as “void”.

 Rowland was born in Wotton-under-Edge in September 1867.
 He was the son of William Carter, a labourer, and his wife, Hester (nee Gardiner).
+(Note William and Hester had another child whom they named Rowland born in 1865 but he died as an infant).
+‘Walter Henry Rowland’ was baptised on 13th March 1870 at Wotton St Mary’s Church.
+William was recorded as being a gardener living at Bradley Road.
 In the 1871 census the family lived at Adrian Acre, Wotton Under Edge.
-By the 1881 census the family were in Bradley Street, Wotton Under Edge.
+By the 1881 census the family was in Bradley Street, Wotton Under Edge.
 William was employed as a gardener and Rowland had begun work as a grocer’s boy.

 Shortly after 1891 Rowland and Elizabeth moved to Poultrybrook which is the name given to the little area at the bottom of Daggs allotments.
 There was at least one cottage there at the time.
 Rowland and Elizabeth had several children: William John baptised on 1st January 1893, Hester born on 13th June 1895 and baptised on 12th July 1895, Frederick George born on 22nd November 1898 and baptised on 1st January 1899, Alice Grace born on 27th March 1900 and baptised on 6th May 1900 Charles born on 29th November 1902 and Richard born on 3rd May 1905.